Abhinish-Kumar/DSA/String/Chapter1.md

 While 7-bit ASCII provides a basic set of characters suitable for English and control functions, 8-bit ASCII offers a broader range of characters to support additional languages and symbols.

+Note:- difference between both is only that , 8bit ASCII cover some more characters then 7bit ASCII.